henryisb/primesGoogle/README.md

 ##Querying

+On port 8080

-The prime number api is a GET at localhost:8080/primes/{number}/{algorithm}
+The prime number api is a GET at /primes/{number}/{algorithm}

 With {algorithm} as an optional field - automatically returning the for loop algorithm.